 We faced the problem that Google displayed the initial publish date of all our pages and blog posts for our website in front of the Google search results:

 As we didn’t want these dates to appear in the Google search results, especially for normal website pages, we’ve searched for a possibility to remove them.
-After some research we found out, that the was responsible for these dates:
+After some research we found out, that the HTML time tag was responsible for these dates:

 When this tag is contained in the source code of the page, then the Google bot parses it and adds it to the search results.